paulknewton/fritzbox-monitor/README.md

 The code is compatible with both python 2 and python 3.

-All library dependencies are listed in `requirements.txt`, so on many platforms you can install everything via `pip`.
+All library dependencies are listed in `requirements_dev.txt`, so on many platforms you can install everything via `pip`.
 For example, for python 3:
 ```
-pip3 install -r requirements.txt
+pip3 install -r requirements_dev_.txt
 ```

 If you are using a virtualenv, then you can run the above command as a normal user.
 If you are installing the libraries machine-wide then you will likely need to run as super-user instead:

 ```
-sudo pip3 install -r requirements.txt
+sudo pip3 install -r requirements_dev_.txt
 ```

 ### Notes on installing on a Raspberry Pi